Bilal2453/coro-docs/docs/coro-http.md

 - **timeout** *(number)* ***optional***: How much time to wait for the response before canceling the request. *default*: `nil`.
   - Time is given in milliseconds.
-  - if nothing is supplied libuv will timeout after an undefined amount of seconds.
+  - If nothing is supplied libuv will timeout after an undefined amount of seconds.

 #### Returns
 1. *(table)*: The established connection.